Andries Pels

 Andries Pels (2 September 1655, in Amsterdam - 8 February 1731) was a wealthy Dutch banker and insurer.
 He began as someone who had devoted himself to the merchandise trade, along with his brother Guillelmo, but after the latter's death in 1705 he concentrated more and more on the money and exchange business.
-In 1707, he founded the firm Andries Pels & Sons, the largest merchant bank of the day, that lasted until 1774.
+In 1707, he founded the firm Andries Pels & Sons, the largest merchant bank of the first half of the 18th century, that lasted until 1774.

+Andries Pels & Sons

 The firm traded in sugar, tobacco, cocoa, rice, rye, salt and hemp, but also financed salvages of stranded ships.
 After the foundation of St. Peterburg, Pels had ships loaded at Kronstadt with grain, linseed, tallow, potash, and tar, as well as rhubarb.
 Between December 1712 and March 1714, James Brydges, paymaster of the Forces, conducted transactions through Pels' account with a total value of more than half a million guilders.
 His bank money transactions at the Wisselbank doubled between 1686 and in 1726 and surpassed Clifford & Co.
 In 1715 the turnover of the firm at the Wisselbank was 21 million; 1725 26 million; 1736 20 million; in 1746 20 million; in 1755 20 million and in 1765 18 million.

 Pels was the banker of France in the era of John Law.
 After the death of Andries Pels in 1731, his two sons continued the firm; in 1739 with Willem Munter, their brother-in-law.
 In 1744, the bank lent 15 million to France.
 The bank was involved in France's payment of war reparations to prisoners of war after the Treaty of Aix-la-Chapelle (1748).
 Until 1750, the firm was the leading banking house in Europe, "shrouded in a haze of wealth, fame and arcane power", but hardly seems to have grown any more in contrast to Hope & Co.